gguex/tl_study/README.md

                          sp_data$sp_edge_link)$x_btw
 ```

-We can now compute the embarkment and disembarkment counts on every nodes
+We can now compute the embarkment and disembarkment counts on every node

 ```R
 # Compute the embarkment counts